munir-moh/note_evaluation/README.md

-# NoteEval2 Crew
+# NoteEvaluation Crew

-Welcome to the NoteEval2 Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the NoteEvaluation Crew project.
+This project helps analyze and enhance your study notes using AI agents that collaborate to provide comprehensive understanding and learning recommendations.

 ## Installation